sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 1.4.1 Basic Approach

 ### 1.4.2 Container
 Existing container macsec holds all the port security applications.
-Apart from macsec container, code changes are made to SWSS, mgmt-frameowrk containers.
+Apart from macsec container, code changes are made to SWSS, mgmt-framework containers.

 ### 1.4.3 SAI Support
 No changes to SAI spec for supporting PAC.